nametaggle/nametaggle.github.io/procedures/010-NewUserSignup/index.md

   <tr>
     <td class="step-num">11</td>
     <td class="description"> END OF PROCEDURE - Congratulations! you've completed the install and signup for NameTaggle.
 You should see your dashboard screen if your join code was correct.
-You're now ready to setup your profile.
+You're now ready to <a href="/procedures/020-ProfileSetup/">setup your profile</a>.
     <br>

     </td>